jon-harper/jon-harper.github.io/docs/abs/printing.md

 In imperfect conditions, generally due to too-low bed and air temperatures, ABS behaves very poorly.
 At room temperature, ABS is nearly impossible to print properly.

 A final note on moisture: ABS does not *ab*sorb moisture (take up), it *ad*sorbs it (becomes coated in it).
-Regardless of the how it is introduced, water turns to steam in the heat of 3D printer's nozzle and creates blemishes in the resulting print.
+Regardless of the how it is introduced, water turns to steam in the heat of the 3D printer's nozzle and creates blemishes in the resulting print.
 As a result, ABS must be stored in low humidity, below 30%.

 ## Requirements